Still can’t find what you’re looking for? Contact Us

 Insurance

+IICT Membership provides you professional recognition and credibility for your complementary therapy practice.
+IICT Membership grants you access to exclusive rates with our insurance partners.
 Insurance is a separate product to membership and is not included in your membership fee.
 Insurance provides protection from claims a client may make against you.

+No, IICT is a professional membership body, not an insurance broker.
 IICT has partnered with insurance brokers to provide exclusive policy rates to our members.
+Although IICT Membership provides access to insurance, membership and insurance are two separate products.

 You will need to contact your insurance broker directly.